Opening Your Winterized Above Ground Pool

 The pool should be filled to a minimum of mid-skimmer level prior to turning on filter system.
 Check for leaks at fittings and hoses prior to turning on equipment and again once equipment is turned on and pressure is in the system.

 If filling from a source which may have metals in the water, the addition of a sequestering agent may be required and should be administered prior to the addition of chlorine products.
 Follow dosing instructions on the product

 Test water chemistry with an appropriate drops based test kit.
 Chlorine levels would be at zero, however initial TA, PH, and CYA levels must be determined prior to adding chemicals to balance pool.
 Salt levels for owners of Salt Water Chlorine Generators (SWG) should also be determined with Salt Test Strips prior to the addition of chemicals and to establish the correct amount of replacement salt needed to properly operate the equipment.

 Using the Pool-Calculator program, determine the correct amounts of chlorine, CYA, acid or other chemicals needed and dose as instructed.
-Initially, many pools will require "shocking" the pool with high doses of chlorine and running the pump 24/7 to kill any algae which may be present.
-Appropriate doses of chlorine to "shock" the pool can also be found using the Pool-Calculator program.
+Initially, many pools will require "SLAMing" the pool with high doses of chlorine and running the pump 24/7 to kill any algae which may be present.
+Appropriate doses of chlorine to "SLAM" the pool can also be found using the Pool-Calculator program.

 Use of a skimmer "sock" can be especially beneficial during spring start up as it will assist with clarifying the water while removing bugs, tree pollen and other small debris.
 Watch closely to avoid clogging the skimmer.